PhilLAL/waltz-docs/docs/user_guide.md

 * use context menu on Attributes to add to the Dashboard (“Add to monitor”);
 * click on attribute or command or pipe to select it in Device Control Panel.

-_Note_: if you get the following error:
+__NOTE__ if you get the following error, this means that Tango device is not exported:

 > Reason: TangoProxyException Description: Failed to get proxy for tango://hzgxenvtest.desy.de:10000/development/camel/0:ProxyException in Failed to apply creation policy for proxy development/camel/0 PANIC: TangoApi_DEVICE_NOT_EXPORTED development/camel/0 Not Exported !
 Connection(development/camel/0) ERR: TangoApi_CANNOT_IMPORT_DEVICE Cannot import development/camel/0 Connection.build_connection(development/camel/0)[Failed to apply creation policy for proxy development/camel/0:TangoApi_DEVICE_NOT_EXPORTED[development/camel/0 Not Exported !]]
 Origin: org.tango.web.server.TangoProxyPool.getProxy(TangoProxyPool.java:74)

-This means that Tango device is not exported.
+Clicking on “Add to monitor” in the context menu of the attribute, you add it to the dashboard tab in the main view.
+The dashboard has the same view widget structure as the "monitor tab".

+__NOTE__ The difference between “Dashboard” and “Monitor tab” is that you can add any attribute of ANY device to the Dashboard, whereas in the “Monitor tab” you see all the attributes of one device.

 _Exercise_:
 ```